-Around January 2014, Gmail made some changes to how they handle images, and this change affected how HubSpot and other ESP’s track opens.
+Around January 2014, Gmail made some changes to the way they handle images, and this change affected how HubSpot and other Email Service Providers track data about email opens.

 Here's how HubSpot reports on open events:

-- To report on opens, Hubspot places a tiny tracking pixel (1px image) in every email you send.
+- To report email opens, HubSpot places a tiny tracking pixel (1px image) in every email you send.

 - When someone opens your email, the images in that email are loaded (including the tracking pixel).